Why We Eat Healthy Fats

 Can you imagine?

-Learning this has brought some light to why I felt so bad eating a Western diet.
+Learning this has shed some light on why I felt so bad eating a Western diet.
 Man made adulterated fats are the foundation to this diet.

 Saturated vs. Unsaturated Fats